About a month ago a group of friends and I decided to have an adventurous outing, and get away from the city life of Stockholm, Sweden.

 Perusing the definition glossary of CIPS (Chartered Institute of Procurement and Supply) one can locate various definitions of ‘procurement’.
 Also highlighted in the glossary is the importance in differentiating the meaning, and roles, between the procurement and the purchasing functions.

-“Procurement describes all those processes concerned with developing and implementing strategies to manage an organisation’s spend portfolio in such a way as to contribute to the organisation’s overall goals to maximise the value released and/or minimise the total cost of ownership. […] Procurement can be a department, a role and/or a process” (CIPS).
+“Procurement describes all those processes concerned with developing and implementing strategies to manage an organization’s spend portfolio in such a way as to contribute to the organization’s overall goals to maximize the value released and/or minimize the total cost of ownership. […] Procurement can be a department, a role and/or a process” (CIPS).

 The last line of the definition speaks volumes to the incredible utility the procurement function can serve within an organization.
 Building an understanding for the intricacies within these three functionalities of procurement is important for creating concrete examples in theory and practice.